aishanibal/flight-tracker/README.md

 # flight-tracker
 CS 4400 Group 26 Phase IV

 i.
-Instructions to setup your app
+Instructions to setup your app \n
 Download the requirements from requirements.txt
 Set up a connection with SQLWorkbench and ensure the program uses flight_tracker